No products in the cart.

 Here are some common signs that your plants need a larger pot:

-Repotting plants is also a great way to provide them with a fresh potting mix and check how the roots grow and if root rot is present.
+Repotting plants is also a great way to provide them with a fresh potting mix, check how the roots grow, and determine if root rot is present.
 Pick a larger container with enough drainage holes for more space to grow.

 STEPS TO REPOT HOUSEPLANTS